 PROVINCIAL HERITAGE PLACE

-The main entrance leads you into a portrait gallery of former Lieutenant-Governors.
+The main entrance leads into a portrait gallery of former Lieutenant-Governors.
 Beyond that is a beautiful self-supporting spiral staircase.
-The Assembly Chamber reflects the taste of the late Victorians.
-The oriental-style carpet, in traditional green, was commissioned in England.
-The chandelier is made of brass with some Waterford crystals.
-One of the most impressive elements inside the Assembly Chamber is the Throne, or Speaker's chair.
-It's set on a dais under a canopy bearing a carving of the Royal Coat of Arms.
+The Chamber reflects the taste of the late Victorians.
+The magnificent brass chandeliers contain some Waterford crystals.